PaloAltoNetworks/pcs-postman/README.md

-# Set your access/secret key in the BODY of the /login request (Does this make sense?
-Should it be an env variable?)
+# Set your access/secret key in the BODY of the /login and /authenticate requests.
+These will be the first 2 requests of both Collections under the **Login** folder.